It’s arguably the #1 skill of successful business leaders.

 Let’s use a personal example to bring this to life.

 At the time, I wasn’t aware of my influencing style.
-However, after working with the BRAIN Template (download below), I realized that my style preference is Rationalizing.
-What this team really needed was Bridging- Inspiring.
+However, after working through the BRAIN theory, I realized that my style preference is Rationalizing.
+However, in this situation, this team really needed Bridging-Inspiring.